leoki6/Digital-Communications/L1_AM_RECEIVER/README.md

 - RF and IF Gain, change our overall gain and the gain between 15 to 30 dB for IF gain.
 - BB Gain, baseband gain of the device.

 The 'QT GUI Frequency Sink' block creates the PSD for the desired signal which provides information on the power of a signal at different frequencies.
-It can also help establish the frequency range the system operates in
+It can also help establish the frequency range the system operates in.

 The 'Low Pass Filter' block is a critical step for this system, the signal passing through this filter is attenuated for values above 5 KHz and accepts values below that frequency.
 In GNU Radio Companion, this is simply a wrapper for a Decimating FIR Filter.
 For this system, at this stage, decimation and gain are kept at a value of 1 and the sampling rate remains consistent from previous blocks.
 The windowing technique for this block has been set to a default 'Hamming'.
 A notable parameter for this block is: